GIL794/Math-Problems-Code-Solutions/Traveling Salesman Problem Solver/README.md

 # Traveling Salesman Problem (TSP) Solver

-This repository provides multiple algorithms to solve the classic Traveling Salesman Problem - one of the most famous NP-hard optimization problems in computer science and operations research.
+This repository provides multiple algorithms to solve the classic Traveling Salesman Problem - one of the most famous NP-hard optimisation problems in computer science and operations research.

 ## Problem Description